TheStalwart/tips-website/games/GearsOfWar.md

 ## Gears of War 4

 Playable on PC, Xbox Series and Xbox One.
+Xbox One X and Xbox Series X run the game in 4K with HDR.

 Split-screen on PC is available, but both players will share the same Xbox account.
 If each player wants to earn their own achievements - play on Xbox Console, or two PCs/Consoles.